GuillaumeDIDIER/Ars-Magica-Characters/Magi/Sofia of Criamon/Sofia, the Dream Witch+30.md

 + Vim 7

 **Twilight Scar:** Her pupils are pitch black with little white and yellow dots resembling a starry night.
-**Equipment:** A pouch of dream-sand containing 6 pawns of Imaginem vis.
+**Equipment:** A colored dice and a pouch of dream-sand containing 6 pawns of Imaginem vis.
 **Encumbrance:** 0 (0)

 ## Spells Known